protontypes/open-sustainable-technology/README.md

 - [Dynaωo](https://github.com/dynawo/dynawo) - Aims at providing power system stakeholders with a transparent, flexible, interoperable and robust suite of simulation tools that could ease collaboration and cooperation in the power system community.
 - [TIMES_model](https://github.com/etsap-TIMES/TIMES_model) - A bottom-up optimization model used for the exploration of possible energy futures based on contrasted scenarios.
 - [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.
+- [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl) - Provides an optimization model for the electricity market and its coupling with other energy sectors (e.g., hydrogen, heat, natural gas, etc.) with the main objective to determine the optimal investment and operation decisions for different types of assets.

 ### Energy Distribution and Grids
 - [Electricity Maps](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.